Workers Injury Lawyer Gurnee, IL

 Step 2: Seek Medical Attention

 Following an injury on the job, you should seek medical attention as soon as possible.
-If your injury is severe, you should head to the emergency room.
+If your injury is not severe, you should head to the emergency room.
 If you are not severely injured, your employer may require you to visit a certain physician or practice.
 If you are required by your employer to see a certain doctor, there is nothing wrong with seeking a second opinion from someone else if you are not satisfied with the results of the visit.
 Even if another visit is not covered by workers’ compensation, it could be worth it to go.

 Step 3: Seek Legal Counsel